PhilParisi/PondAutomation/README.md

 Each github 'branch' represents a different phase of the project.
 You can select which 'Phase' of the project you would like to view the code for in the dropdown above.

 ### File Structure
-PondAutomation/
+`PondAutomation/`
-|`configs` contains configurations needed to run the system
+|`configs/` contains configurations needed to run the system
-| `data` upon running the script, outputs are stored here
+| `data/` upon running the script, outputs are stored here
-| |---- `DATETIME`
+| |---- `DATETIME/`
 | | |---- `pond_settings_used.csv` contains the configurations used
 | | |---- `DATETIME_sensor_data` contains sensor measurements (future work)
-| `functions` contains the scripts that run on the raspberry pi for operation
+| `functions/` contains the scripts that run on the raspberry pi for operation
-| `graphics` contains diagrams and photos, some of which are used in this guide
+| `graphics/` contains diagrams and photos, some of which are used in this guide
-`automate_pond.py` is the single script that needs to be run by the user
+`automate_pond.py` is the single script that needs to be run by the user, it controls the entire process

 ### System Requirements
 The following describes the platform the code runs on, other configurations have not been tested